dantaki/SV2/README.md

 * VCF format
   * SVTYPE= DEL | DUP
   * Must have END=

+Refer to the [User Guide](https://github.com/dantaki/SV2/tree/master/doc#sv-input) for more details.

  ## Output

  Output is generated in the current working directory.